David-Byrne/SADD/docs/Project-Definition-Doc/pdd.md

 > Overview of key milestones with their target date
 > Gantt chart either here or at the end

+So far, I've met with my supervisor Dr. Josephine Griffith to discuss the project and the direction we will take it in.
+I've written a few Python scripts to act as proofs of concept for the key areas of the project (accessing the Twitter API, classifying sentiment, creating word clouds...)

+* October 31st - Have Project Definition Document complete.
+* November 30th - Have first half of pipeline up and running, i.e. We're collecting tweets, classifying them and storing these results in a database.
+* January 31st - Have the core aspects of the second half of the pipeline up and running, i.e. Sentiment is being aggregated over time intervals and we have a webpage showing real-time results.
+* February 28th - Have implemented the performance enhancing systems such as the in-memory cache and the websocket.
+* March 31st - Have the results analysed and the final report written up.
+* April ??th - Deliver project bench demonstration and Viva Voce.

 ## Project Scope
 > What is and isn't included

+The main aim of the project is to create a system that analyses sentiment on Twitter regarding divisive topics and displays the results in a dashboard.
+The tasks described in the above sections that result in the fulfillment of this goal are all part of the project scope.

+Predicting the result of the referendum is not part of the scope.
+We aim to discover the sentiment of people who support each side, not discover the sentiment of the general population regarding the referendum.
+Predicting the results of referenda from Twitter sentiment has been attempted before and does not always give results that correspond to the final result of the vote [7].

 ## Assumptions and Constraints
 > What it says on the tin really...

+We're assuming there will be enough discussion on Twitter to generate sufficient data to analyse.
+Given how controversial a topic Abortion is and how both sides have already begun campaigning I feel this is a safe assumption.

+We're assuming both sides will continue to use hashtags to tag their discussions, making it easier to find the relevent discussions on Twitter.
+We currently plan to follow "#SaveThe8th" and "#RepealThe8th" hashtags on Twitter but we can update these if needed.

+We're constrained by what data the Twitter API makes available to us.
+The Twitter streaming API allows you to filter by up to 400 key words and will return up to about 1% of all Tweets [8].
+Both these constraints should not be a problem to this project however.

 ## References
 [1] - https://www.taoiseach.gov.ie/DOT/eng/Historical_Information/The_Constitution/Constitution_of_Ireland_-_Bunreacht_na_h%C3%89ireann.html